 Most importantly the 6402 industrial router has the ability to operate as a MODBUS Slave allowing a MODBUS Master to retrieve network status messages from the 6402.
 A full list of the MODBUS registers can be seen at the foot of this page.

 VRRP (Virtual Router Redundancy Protocol)

 Additional resilience is supported in the 6402 with the support of VRRP allowing a second 6402 router to take over the operation of the primary router in the event of the primary router failing.

 Digital Input / Output

 Dual Power Inputs

-Because the internet can occasionally ‘hang’ (which is not a problem in a domestic environment), in an industrial environment the router is likely to be in an unmanned environment and therefore automatic restoration of the service is vital.
+The internet can ‘hang’ and while not a problem in a domestic environment, in an industrial environment the router is likely to be in an unmanned environment and therefore automatic restoration of the service is vital.
 The 6402 continually checks the status of the internet connection and if it detects the network has failed, it uses the mobile network to restore service.

 A built in data monitor allows data to be monitored and output to a storage device such as a USB Stick attached to the 6402